aishstha/100-days-of-code/log.md

 # 100 Days Of Code - Log - Pablo Herrero
 The log of my #100DaysOfCode Challenge.
-Started on  27, Wednesday, 2020.
 ___
 ### Day 0: August 26, 2020
 ##### Preparing for the challenge.
 Working on this repository and on a list of goals 🦾